 Upon completion of various assessments, responses are collected, analyzed and compiled into a summary report document.
 The assessment reports are disseminated to the appropriate administrators, faculty and staff, and/or the program advisory committees and the Local Board of Directors.
-Reports are posted to the Southeastern Technical College Institutional Effectiveness Intranet available via username and password at https://ies.Southeasterntech.edu/ in the Reports folder.
-The Institutional Effectiveness Intranet is also accessible from the General Information dropdown menu on the Southeastern Technical College web site at http://www.Southeasterntech.edu/.
+Reports are posted to the Southeastern Technical College Institutional Effectiveness Intranet available via username and password in the Reports folder.
+The Institutional Effectiveness Intranet is also accessible from the General Information dropdown menu on the Southeastern Technical College web site.
 (President's Review Calendar & an Assessment Report Sample)